Atlas48/DungeonDrop/README.md

 *****
 Medium script
 -------------
-Allows you to talk though the bot and annotate the log files.
+Allows you to annotate the log files.
 **[WORK IN PROGRESS]**

 *****